trimstray/nginx-admins-handbook/README.md

 - [Regex tutorial — A quick cheatsheet by examples](https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285)
 - [Regex cookbook — Top 10 Most wanted regex](https://medium.com/factory-mind/regex-cookbook-most-wanted-regex-aa721558c3c1)

 Why?
-Regular expressions can be used in both the `location` and `server_name` directives, and sometimes you must have a great skill of reading them.
-Of course, you should create the most readable regular expressions that do not become spaghetti code - impossible to debug and maintain.
+Regular expressions can be used in both the `server_name` and `location` directives, and sometimes you must have a great skill of reading them.
+I think you should create the most readable regular expressions that do not become spaghetti code - impossible to debug and maintain.

 It's short example of server block context (two server blocks):